colindembovsky/ghes-az-func-ephemeral-runners/README.md

 > **Note**: The `ignore-label` is **CRITICAL**.
 If you do not configure this, you will get an infinte loop where the function is queuing a workflow which triggers another queue and so on and so on.
 Your _permanent_ runners should have the `permanent` label to avoid this!!

-> **Note**: The workflow that is triggered is `ghes/org/repo/ephemeral.yml@main` by default.
+> **Note**: The workflow that is triggered is `<ghes>/<org>/<repo>/ephemeral.yml@main` by default.

 Then excute the `🚀  Deploy WebHook Fn` Action!

-The last step (**Display URL**) of the function will emit the URL that you need to register.
+The last step of the function (**Display URL**) will emit the URL that you need to register.
 Note this URL as well as the value you configured for `SECRET`.

 ## Configure GHES

 1. Configure your server to run Actions.
-1. Register a runner at org or enterprise level with the tag `permanent`.
+1. Register a permanent runner at org or enterprise level with the tag `permanent`.
 This runner will spin up ephemeral runners.
 1. Sync the [azure/login](https://github.com/azure/login) repo using [actions-sync](https://github.com/actions/actions-sync).
 1. Create an org and repo for the workflow that is responsible for spinning up ephemeral agents (in response to the call from the Azure function).
+These are the `org` and `repo` that must be set in static values above.
 1. Copy the [ghes/ephemeral.yml](ghes/ephemeral.yml) file to the `.github/workflows` folder of the repo.
-1. Add the following secrets to the repo:
+1. Add the following secrets to the GHES repo:
    - `AZURE_CREDENTIALS`: Credentials to the Azure subscription where you want to run the ACI ephemeral runners
    - `REPO_PAT`: A personal access token with `repo` and `workflow` permissions - this will be used to generate a PAT to register the agent on the incoming repo.